NYC Travel Tips: 21 Things to Know Before Visiting New York

 3. Stay in Midtown Manhattan

-If it’s your first time in NYC and you want to explore it to the fullest, I recommend staying in Manhattan, more specifically Midtown Manhattan (south of Central Park and north of Union Square).
+If it’s your first time in NYC and you’re traveling to New York for sightseeing, I recommend staying in Manhattan, more specifically Midtown Manhattan (south of Central Park and north of Union Square).
 You’ll be close to most major sights, and won’t have to waste time commuting in and out of the city each day.

 Neighborhoods like Lower Manhattan, the Upper West Side, or even parts of Brooklyn (like DUMBO) can also be good options, depending on your budget.
 Just make sure you’re near a train/subway station with direct connections to the main areas in Manhattan!